-Approved by: Managing Director, Date: February 2024 Education
+Approved by: Managing Director, Education

-Last reviewed on: February 2024
+Last reviewed on: November 2024

-Next review due by: February 2025
+Next review due by: November 2025

-Scope: This procedure can be used by those with parental responsibility for students of Dudley Port School to raise concerns and complaints about the delivery or administration of a qualification Objectives To ensure that there is a consistent approach to the handling of concerns and complaints regarding qualifications raised in respect of Dudley Port School.
+Scope: This procedure can be used by those with parental responsibility for students of Olympus to raise concerns and complaints about the delivery or administration of a qualification Objectives To ensure that there is a consistent approach to the handling of concerns and complaints regarding qualifications raised in respect of Olympus.
 To ensure that concerns and complaints are an integral part of the school's cycle of continuous improvement.
-Applicable legislation/standards: JCQ General Regulations for Approved Centres sections 5.3, 5.8
+Applicable JCQ General Regulations for Approved Centres sections 5.3, 5.8 legislation/standards:

-Key staff involved for Examinations
+1 Key staff involved for Examinations